iter8-tools/docs/docs/user-guide/topics/uninstall.md

 ## Uninstall with `kustomize`

-If installed with `kustomize` uninstall with one of the following:
+If installed with `kustomize`, uninstall with one of the following:

 === "Namespace scoped"
     ```shell